World War I: Chemical weapons in warfare

-Genocide and ethnic cleansing

-Ottoman Empire
+Genocides by the Ottoman Empire

 The ethnic cleansing of the Ottoman Empire's Armenian population, including mass deportations and executions, during the final years of the Ottoman Empire is considered genocide.
 The Ottomans carried out organised and systematic massacres of the Armenian population at the beginning of the war and manipulated acts of Armenian resistance by portraying them as rebellions to justify further extermination.
-In early 1915, a number of Armenians volunteered to join the Russian forces and the Ottoman government used this as a pretext to issue the Tehcir Law (Law on Deportation), which authorised the deportation of Armenians from the Empire's eastern provinces to Syria between 1915 and 1918.
+In early 1915, several Armenians volunteered to join the Russian forces and the Ottoman government used this as a pretext to issue the Tehcir Law (Law on Deportation), which authorised the deportation of Armenians from the Empire's eastern provinces to Syria between 1915 and 1918.
 The Armenians were intentionally marched to death and a number were attacked by Ottoman brigands.
-While an exact number of deaths is unknown, the International Association of Genocide Scholars estimates 1.5 million.
-The government of Turkey has consistently denied the genocide, arguing that those who died were victims of inter-ethnic fighting, famine, or disease during World WarI; these claims are rejected by most historians.
+While the exact number of deaths is unknown, the International Association of Genocide Scholars estimates around 1.5 million.
+The government of Turkey continues to deny the genocide to the present day, arguing that those who died were victims of inter-ethnic fighting, famine, or disease during World War I; these claims are rejected by most historians.

 Other ethnic groups were similarly attacked by the Ottoman Empire during this period, including Assyrians and Greeks, and some scholars consider those events to be part of the same policy of extermination.
 At least 250,000 Assyrian Christians, about half of the population, and 350,000–750,000 Anatolian and Pontic Greeks were killed between 1915 and 1922.

-Russian Empire

-Many pogroms accompanied the Russian Revolution of 1917 and the ensuing Russian Civil War.
-60,000–200,000 civilian Jews were killed in the atrocities throughout the former Russian Empire (mostly within the Pale of Settlement in present-day Ukraine).
-There were an estimated 7–12 million casualties during the Russian Civil War, mostly civilians.
+Prisoners of war

+About 8 million soldiers surrendered and were held in POW camps during the war.
+All nations pledged to follow the Hague Conventions on fair treatment of prisoners of war, and the survival rate for POWs was generally much higher than that of combatants at the front.

+Around 25–31% of Russian losses (as a proportion of those captured, wounded, or killed) were to prisoner status; for Austria-Hungary 32%; for Italy 26%; for France 12%; for Germany 9%; for Britain 7%.
+Prisoners from the Allied armies totalled about 1.4 million (not including Russia, which lost 2.5–3.5 million soldiers as prisoners).
+From the Central Powers, about 3.3 million soldiers became prisoners; most of them surrendered to Russians.

 Soldiers' experiences

-The British soldiers of the war were initially volunteers but increasingly were conscripted into service.
-Surviving veterans, returning home, often found they could discuss their experiences only amongst themselves.
-Grouping together, they formed "veterans' associations" or "Legions".
-A small number of personal accounts of American veterans have been collected by the Library of Congress Veterans History Project.
+Allied personnel was around 42,928,000, while Central personnel was near 25,248,000.
+British soldiers of the war were initially volunteers but were increasingly conscripted.
+Surviving veterans returning home often found they could discuss their experiences only among themselves, so formed "veterans' associations" or "Legions".